D'Angelo Barksdale: Critical response

 A San Francisco Chronicle review picked the scene of D'Angelo instructing Bodie and Wallace on the rules of chess as one of the first season's finest moments.
 They praised the character of D'Angelo and the show's portrayal of his difficulties as "middle management" in the drug organization: having to deal with unreliable subordinates, demanding superiors, and his own conscience.

-Other

-The character's name is a tribute to Donald Argee Barksdale, the first African-American player of the ABA/NBA team Baltimore Bullets.
-The character's favorite beverage appears to be ginger ale, as he is seen asking for and drinking it numerous times throughout the course of season 1.